Performance Tuning¶

 histogram_quantile(0.95, rate(drakkar_handler_duration_seconds_bucket{hook="arrange"}[5m]))

-# collect() duration (should be << task duration)
+# on_task_complete() duration (should be << task duration)

-histogram_quantile(0.95, rate(drakkar_handler_duration_seconds_bucket{hook="collect"}[5m]))
+histogram_quantile(0.95, rate(drakkar_handler_duration_seconds_bucket{hook="on_task_complete"}[5m]))

 # Executor idle waste — slot-seconds wasted while messages wait in queues